 If you are traveling or recreating in the USA or Canada, the BeFree is a good choice and will eliminate harmful bacteria and protozoa from your drinking water — along with other debris and particulate found in the source.
 However, it does not remove viruses found in other areas.

-If you are traveling abroad in a country where viruses may be found in water sources (like in many developing countries) you should consider bringing a chemical treatment like Aquamira Water Treatment Drops, along with the BeFree or another filter capable of removing particulate like the Sawyer Mini.
+If you are traveling abroad in a country where viruses may be found in water sources (like in many developing countries) you should consider bringing a chemical treatment like Aquamira Water Treatment Drops, along with the BeFree or another filter capable of removing viruses like the Sawyer S2.
 If you want one filter to do it all while you're in more sensitive locations, the MSR Guardian filters out all harmful organisms and purifies for viruses.

 Since our last review, the one-liter BeFree's bottle ripped around the rigid top collar piece after only a few uses.
 The three-liter bottle got a pin hole leak on day one of being in our backpack, and we could no longer use it for fear of cross contaminating our water.
 We were super disappointed and would suggest the Katadyn looks into a more durable material for their lightweight filter unit for more reliability.
 The TrailShot and the Lifestraw filters are both more durable but require you to either drink directly out of the source or provide your own vessel to drink out of or fill up.

 The Sawyer Mini's bottle appears more durable than the BeFree and can be used for longer backpacking trips without worry of breaking or tearing.
 The BeFree's neck size is an unusual one, and it appears that only Hydrapak brand products can mate with the threads of the filter unit.
 We tried a Gatorade bottle, which was close but did not mate fully and allowed untreated water to flow out when squeezed.